SEVEN STEPS TO THE REST OF GOD

 Notice also when it comes time for us to move into one of the feasts the Holy Spirit may prompt us to cease our striving and pay careful attention to what the Spirit is saying to us.
 We are to “do no servile work” when God is moving us forward (Leviticus 23:7, 8, 21, 25).

-the first day ye shall have an holy convocation: ye shall do no servile work therein.
+‘On the first day you shall have a holy convocation; you shall do no customary work on it.
 (Leviticus 23:7)

 The seven feasts, which typify the seven steps to the rest of God, are: